deeseeker/deeseeker/README.md

 ### Hi there 👋
-*My name is Qudus, and I'm a self-taught Data Analytics Engineer and SQL lover from Nigeria.*
+*My name is Qudus, and I'm a self-taught Data Analyst and SQL lover from Nigeria.I work mostly with Python and SQL*

 - 🔭 I’m currently working on Danny Ma's 8 Week SQL challenge
 - 🌱 I’m currently learning SQL and DBT